Even in a land filled with remote and beautiful canyons, Llewellyn Gulch

 .
 It is reached by driving 50.5 miles down the long, straight Hole-in-the-Rock road

-to the Davis Gulch crossing, over some sections towards the end that may occasionally require 4WD, then walking 2 miles southeast over slickrock to the canyon edge.
+to the Davis Gulch crossing, over some sections towards the end that may occasionally require 4WD, then walking 2 miles south over slickrock to the canyon edge.
 An alternative approach is to hike south/southwest from the parking area towards the base of Fiftymile Point then follow a faint cattle path close to the base of the Fiftymile Bench cliffs and descend one of two forks of the upper canyon.

 Photographs23 views of Llewellyn Gulch

 The gulch starts in the trailless fantasy land of undulating red domes and ravines south of Fiftymile Point - the two branches begin amongst the boulder-strewn terraces underneath the cliffs and join after 1 mile from which the ever-deepening gorge extends 3 miles further to Lake Powell.
 The north branch has some short narrow passageways, minor drop-offs and a few troublesome chokestones then a steep fall of about 20 feet that is not free-climbable, so the south fork is preferred.
 This is reached after another 20 minutes walk south along the livestock path and is marked by some cattle troughs next to a small spring.
 The wash here is V-shaped but downstream soon becomes more canyon-like, with a few shallow narrow passages then drops 10 feet or so beyond a chokestone and shortly after has a longer drop over a near-vertical pour-off.
 This can be climbed but ropes are advised.
 Below here is a stretch of deep narrows which in wet weather has extensive pools and patches of deep, sticky mud but was completely dry on this visit.